steffenjacobs/opcuadisplay/README.md

 # OpcUaDisplay
 OPC UA Modeler for Eclipse

+This prototype was created in the course of my Bachelor Thesis at University of Mannheim.
-This prototype created is n modeler for OPC UA Information Models as an Eclipse Plugin.
+It contains a modeler for OPC UA Information Models as an Eclipse Plugin.

 ## Features:
 - create an new OPC UA Information Model from scratch or with the basic types and variables